Languages and Literacies

-The School of Languages and Applied Linguistics has a pool of researchers in languages and literacies who view language as a powerful social and cultural phenomenon and adopt a range of socially oriented approaches towards the study of language across the lifespan.
-A wide range of theoretical and methodological approaches are used, including cognitive stylistics, complexity theory, corpus linguistics, discourse analysis, second language acquisition theory, eyetracking, multimodal analysis, linguistic ethnography, metaphor theory, literary theory and criticism, semiotics, systemic functional linguistics, sociocultural theory, social network theory and sociolinguistics.
+Researchers at the School of Languages and Applied Linguistics view language as a powerful social and cultural phenomenon and adopt a range of socially oriented approaches towards the study of language across the lifespan, carrying out field-defining research on the centrality of language, languages and literacies to social and cultural life.
+A wide range of theoretical and methodological approaches are used, including cognitive stylistics, complexity theory, corpus linguistics, discourse analysis, second language acquisition theory, eyetracking, multimodal analysis, linguistic ethnography, literary theory and criticism, semiotics, systemic functional linguistics, sociocultural theory, social network theory, ethnography and sociolinguistics.

 Key facts

-• A large community of researchers including PhD students and EdD students.
+• A large community of researchers including PhD students and Professional Doctorate students

 Location